boeschenstein/aspnetcore5-hangfire/README.md

 }
 ```

+- to debug, set both projects as startup

 > TODO: Hangfire server works in debug, but COMPILED SERVER RUN BY SC CANNOT BE SEEN BY HANGFIRE DASHBOARD !!
 WHY !?
 ACL ??
 FIREWALL ??

 ## Set or Disable Retry on error